Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: Localisation and method of moments

 \end{cor}

-The variance \eqref{avar} will coincide with the lower bound obtained in Section \ref{sec:4} below.
-The local noise level in ${\cal H}(t)$ depends on the observational noise level $\eta_p$ and the local sample size $\nu_p^{-1}F_p'(t)$, $p=1,\ldots,d,$ after normalisation by $n_{min}$.
-It is easy to see that in the case $n_{min}/n_p\to 0$ the asymptotic variance vanishes for all entries $(p,q)$, $q=1,\ldots,d$.
-We infer the structure of the asymptotic covariance matrix using block-wise diagonalisation in Appendix B.
+The variance \eqref{avar} will coincide with the lower bound obtained in Section~\ref{sec:4} below.
+The local noise level in ${\cal H}(t)$ depends on the observational noise level $\eta_p$ and the local sample size $\nu_p^{-1}F_p'(t)$, $p=1,\ldots,d$, after normalisation by $n_{\mathrm{min}}$.
+It is easy to see that in the case $n_{\mathrm{min}}/n_p\to0$ the asymptotic variance vanishes for all entries $(p,q)$, $q=1,\ldots,d$.
+We infer the structure of the asymptotic covariance matrix using block-wise diagonalisation in Appendix~\ref{appb}.

 To obtain a feasible estimator, the optimal weight matrices $W_{jk}=W_j(\Sigma^{kh})$ and the information-type matrices $I_{jk}=I_j(\Sigma^{kh})$ are estimated in a preliminary step from the same data.
 To reduce variability in the estimate, a coarser grid of $r^{-1}$ equidistant intervals, $r/h\in\mathds{N}$ is employed for $\hat W_{jk}$.
-As derived in Bibinger and Rei{\ss} \cite{bibingerreiss} for supremum norm loss and extended to $L^1$-loss and Besov regularity using the $L^1$-modulus of continuity as in the case of wavelet estimators (Cor.
-3.3.1 in Cohen \cite{Cohen}), a preliminary estimator $\hat\Sigma(t)$ of the instantaneous covolatility matrix $\Sigma(t)$ exists with
+As derived in Bibinger and Rei{ss} \cite{bibingerreiss} for supremum norm loss and extended to $L^1$-loss and Besov regularity using the $L^1$-modulus of continuity as in the case of wavelet estimators (Corollary~3.3.1 in Cohen \cite{Cohen}), a preliminary estimator $\hat\Sigma(t)$ of the instantaneous co-volatility matrix $\Sigma(t)$ exists with

 for $\Sigma\in B^\alpha_{1,\infty}([0,1])$.
-For block $k$ with $kh\in[mr,(m+1)r)$ we set
+For block $k$ with $kh\in [mr,(m+1)r)$, we set

 The LMM estimator with adaptive weights is then given by

 We estimate the total covariance matrix via